enonic/xp-tool-enonic-ci/README.md

 <img align="right" src="https://raw.githubusercontent.com/enonic/xp/master/misc/logo.png">
-<h1>Enonic CI/CD images</h1>
+<h1>Enonic CI/CD</h1>

-This repository is for building images that can be used in CI/CD pipelines.
+This repository is for building images that can be used in CI/CD pipelines to both build your XP apps and deploy them to a running instance.

 - [Images available](#images-available)
 - [Tested CI/CD services](#tested-cicd-services)